sqlpad/sqlpad/my-astro-site/src/pages/en/api-queries.md

 layout: ../../layouts/MainLayout.astro
 ---

-## Overview

 The `queries` API is used for saving and updating saved queries.
 Queries contain a block of SQL text (may be multiple statements), a name, a connection used to run the query against, and an optional chart configuration JSON object.

-The `queries` API follows the general patterns described in [API Overview](http://getsqlpad.com/#/api-overview) with an addition in that the queries list API allows for server-side filtering and pagination.
+The `queries` API follows the general patterns described in [API Overview](/en/api-overview) with an addition in that the queries list API allows for server-side filtering and pagination.

 ## Single Query GET, POST, and PUT